osgi/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

     mvn bnd-resolver:resolve
 {: .shell }

-And finally generate the runnable jar from the top level project directory:
+And finally generate the runnable jar from the top level project directory.

     mvn package
 {: .shell }